fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

     matrix = Matrix<i32>(50, 50) // A 50 * 50 matrix.
 }
 ```
-This example uses std.array module.
-About this module, please refer to "StdLibrary.md".

 ### Abstract Structure
 An abstract structure can contain anything that can be in a structure.
 It can also contain the declaration of methods (called abstract methods).
 It cannot be instantiated, but can be implemented by other structures.